auth0/docs/articles/client-platforms/emberjs/01-login.md

 budicon: 448
 ---

-You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow the tutorial steps.
+You can get started by either downloading the seed project or if you would like to add Auth0 to an existing application you can follow these tutorial steps.

 <%= include('../../_includes/_package', {
   org: 'auth0-samples',